 30 Frugal Living Tips: Small Changes That Result in Big Savings

 People all over the globe are struggling right now to put food on the table and keep a roof over their heads.
-In the United States and Canada, we’re watching many more people than we’ve seen in nearly a decade plunge into poverty due to our failing economy.
-We’re losing jobs, paying higher expenses, and getting slapped with medical bills that we won’t make enough money to pay for in this lifetime.
+We’re losing jobs, paying higher expenses, dealing with governmental idiocy, and getting slapped with medical bills that we won’t make enough money to pay for in this lifetime.

 For some folks, tips like the ones that follow would not be helpful because their situations have become so dire.
 For the rest of us, though, there are many places that we can cut the budget in order to survive in the new economic paradigm.
 Frugality is a viable alternative lifestyle.